Managed C++/CLI - Send email using Gmail/G Suite OAuth 2.0 in background service (service account)

 • Enter the client ID of the service account or OAuth2 client ID of the app.

-• In OAuth Scopes, add each scope that the application can access (should be appropriately narrow). and input https://mail.google.com/, email, profile in One or More API Scopes, click "Authorize".
+• In the OAuth scopes (comma-delimited) field, enter the list of scopes that your application should be granted access to. and input https://mail.google.com/, email, profile in One or More API Scopes, click "Authorize".

 manage api client access by G Suite Administrator 1

-After G Suite administrator authorized service account, you can use it to access any users mailbox in G Suite domain.
+After the administrator authorized service account, you can use it to access any users mailbox in G Suite or Google Workspace domain.

 Enable TLS Strong Encryption Algorithms in .NET 2.0 and .NET 4.0